 What is Ayurveda?

 Ayurveda is literally translated to mean the science of life.
 This knowledge of life is more than 5,000 years old and describes ways to stay well emotionally, physically, and spiritually.
 Practices such as yoga, meditation, herbs, nutrition, and aromatherapy are all incorporated into a persons customized recommendation for health.
 Yoga is considered to be a sister science of Ayurveda.
-The two and are thus intertwined creating a deeper understanding of each other.
 Knowing your dosha can help determine what practices are good for you.

 What is your dosha, you ask?